Antipasto Squares – Appetizer or a Brunch Dish

 Today I will share a recipe for Antipasto Squares, recommended by a friend.

 It is a very simple dish to prepare, and quite tasty, but I would not consider it light in calories.

 Antipasto Squares make an interesting addition to a brunch menu, or as a Super Bowl party appetizer.

 The original recipe calls for Salami and Olives, but since I do not like either of these ingredients, I added green peppers and tomatoes instead.
-These ingredients can easily be substituted with your other favorite meats, cheeses and vegetables, or even make it a vegetarian dish.
+These ingredients can easily be substituted with your other favorite meats, cheeses, and vegetables, or even make a vegetarian dish.

 My version of this recipe is posted below, for you to try out, and please share your comments.

 - 2 packages of Crescent Rolls ready-made crust

 - 1/4 lb.
 Swiss Cheese, sliced

 - 1 large Red Pepper, roasted (I used 1 jar of Pimento, sliced to strips)

 - 1 large Green Pepper, roasted, cut to strips